txt/ase16/doc/talk1.md

 What else offers so much from so little?
 So one reason to explore search-based SE is that it an explanation of an powerful engineering principle that has had (and will continue to have) a massive impact on this planet.

 **Data Mining and Optimization:**
-The more I code search algorothm and data miners, the more the code base becomes similar.
+The more I code search algorithm and data miners, the more the code base becomes similar.
 Its like, under the hood, these things actually do the same thing.

 Now this is not a new insight.
 Much prior work has commented on the profound connection between data mining and optimization.
 Both discover then summarize interesting regions of the data.
 Optimizers can then resample from that region to create new data (while data miners may have to stop at that point since there are gaps between its training data).